 And those crystal clear waters offer Purpose Bound participants some unique ways to enjoy that creation.
 Snorkeling allows you to view an amazing underwater world of beautiful coral, colorful fish and peculiar creatures.
 Use a kayak or SUP (stand-up paddle board) to explore up close a small cove or a coral reef.
 Experience the ocean breezes as you feel the exhilaration of windsurfing.

 You’ll also learn to sail in waters known throughout the world for offering some of the best sailing imaginable.
 From drifting peacefully in a secluded island cove to exhilarating runs through the waves of the open sea, sailing has captivated the hearts of man since before the time of Jesus.
 You will experience all of this as part of a sailing adventure that most people only dream about.
-Each day, every participant will be assigned some distinct and rotating role as an active crew member on a working sailing vessel.
-These range from serving as the Captain’s first mate, to being the vessel’s chef, to cleaning and maintenance duties.
 The Captain will provide hands-on training in basic sailing concepts and techniques, knots and lines, navigation, boating safety and emergency procedures.
-By the time your journey comes to a close, you will be educated in sailing skills that you can use the rest of your life.
+By the time your journey comes to a close, you will be familiar with sailing skills that you can use the rest of your life.